teverett/hsclient/README.md

 HomeSeer Java Client
 ========

-A simple Java client for the HomeSeer JSON API.
+A Java client for the HomeSeer JSON API.

 The client was built based on [this documentation](https://homeseer.com/support/homeseer/HS3/hs3sdk.pdf) and tested against `HS3 Pro (SEL) Edition 3.0.0.548`